Nathan-Wall/proto/code-guide.md

 This project uses title case (`FooBar`) for some specific purposes.

-1. **compiler code**: Functions used to process Proto nodes by type and translate them into JavaScript nodes.
++ **compiler code**: Functions used to process Proto nodes by type and translate them into JavaScript nodes.
 Each function is named after the specific node type being processed (`ArrayExpression`, `FunctionExpression`, `IfStatement`, etc).
-2. **runtime code**: Variables that hold Proto wrappers and functions that act on them.
++ **runtime code**: Variables that hold Proto wrappers and functions that act on them.
 For example, the `define` function acts on JavaScript native objects, while the `Define` function acts on Proto wrapper objects.
-3. **built-ins**: Objects which are intended to act as prototypes.
++ **built-ins**: Objects which are intended to act as prototypes.
 For example: `Array`, `Promise`, etc.

 Otherwise, this project tends to follow common JavaScript casing guidelines: camelCase for most things, ALL_CAPS for constants, TitleCase for constructors.

 ### Integrity

-Of primary importance, Proto code must be written with integrity.
+Of primary importance, runtime code must be written with integrity.
 We want to make sure that we avoid various types of leaks of internal information and ensure the system maintains its integrity.
 A good introduction to writing high integrity JavaScript can be found here: [jQuery Conf HIJS Talk](http://www.youtube.com/watch?v=FrFUI591WhI).

 Here are some basic guidelines: